coneco/sell/README.md

 npm run build
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.

-For detailed information about this course, ckeckout the [vuejs course](http://coding.imooc.com/learn/list/74.html)
+For detailed information about this course, ckeckout the [vuejs course](http://coding.imooc.com/learn/list/74.html).s